-Wendy Mogel, Ph.D. is a clinical psychologist and a New York Times bestselling author.
-Her most recent book is Voice Lessons for Parents.
-She shared her insights about all of the loss that high school and college seniors are experiencing and advice about the best way for parents to support them.
+Wendy Mogel, Ph.D. is a clinical psychologist and a New York Times bestselling author of Blessings of a B Minus and Voice Lessons for Parents.
+She shares her insights about the best way for parents to support their seniors.

 Q: What should we say to our seniors that might be helpful?

-Mogel: From the time high school seniors could first talk and listen, they have been hearing conversations about college and that particular rite of passage and it’s been so built up and inflated and filled with steroids of joy.
+Mogel: From the time high school seniors could first talk and listen, they have been hearing conversations about college and that particular rite of passage.
+It’s been so built up and inflated and filled with steroids of joy.
 And then suddenly this was taken away from them.
 And two things are happening in people’s homes.
-The kid are incredibly annoyed by their parents, and at that same time, they’re feeling so glad to be with their mommy and daddy.
+The kids are incredibly annoyed by their parents, and at the same time, they’re feeling so glad to be with their mommy and daddy.
 They think, “I was kind of afraid to leave home and go away, even though I was so excited about the freedom.”
 They look at the world around them and blame you.
 If you take it personally or if you try to fix this, you are going to get increasingly frustrated and beat yourself up about not being able to solve things for them.

 Q: Are the college seniors feeling similar to the high school seniors?